ByteBrewerJB/esphome-modular-lvgl-buttons/README.md

 ### Sunton `ESP32-8048s070` 7.0" 480px * 800px Smart Screen

-This is the largest and higest resolution screen avalible for a low cost.
+This is the largest and highest resolution screen available for a low cost.
 It has a very good touch screen and good dimmining ability.
 Very good for info displays.

 ### Guition `ESP32-jc4827w543C` 4.3" 272px * 480px Smart Screen